ASJ3/CarND_Term1_P2/writeup.md

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data is broken down among the 3 sets

 ![alt text][bars]

+Furthermore, an exploration of the number of images in the training set and testing set shows that not all traffic signs are represented equally.
+Some signs have far more examples that others.
+However, the proportion of each sign in the training and testing sets is about the same.

+![alt text][analysis]

 [//]: # (Image References)